I still don’t like the word “passion.” I still think it’s a loaded word, but everybody still seems bent on finding it, so here we go:

 4) What’s the overarching theme between all the things you’ve been doing and all the goals you’ve been making?
 Take out a piece of paper.
 Write it down.
 Create a map.
 How does it all link back up to each other?
-Look back far enough and perhaps you’ll find it all connects to one overarching goal.
-Mine = Inspire Others.
+If you look back far enough, perhaps you’ll find that everything all connects to one overarching goal.

 5) What would you regret not pursuing when laying on your deathbed?
 I know.
 A little hard to imagine.
 This question is even a little borderline cliché but only because it’s very helpful.
 What would you regret?
 Maybe that’s precisely what you need to do.

 6) What do you want your future self to look like?
 Take 10 minutes to fantasize what a day in your perfect life would look like.
-Start from the morning, and describe it in detail from the moment you wake up.
+Start in the morning, and describe everything you do in detail from the moment you wake up.
 Where are you?
 Who are you with?
 How are you spending your day?
 Now, read over what you wrote.
 How does this future self differ from who you are now?
-And what can you do today so this future self can one day become your present self?
+What can you do today so this future self can one day become your present self?

 7) What would you do for free?
 You may find that you’re already doing what you’re passionate about without even noticing it.
 This often happens because some of us might think that passion must be a burning desire you feel when you wake up every morning.
 It doesn’t have to be.
-It can just be something you enjoy, and that’s it.
+It can just be something you enjoy without even getting paid for it.
 Maybe you really like baking, offering words of advice to friends in need, or telling stories.
 So ask yourself, are you already doing it?